fabfoundation/fabfoundation/blogs/_posts/2026-01-29-aramcoSTEMus.md

 The Fab-in-a-Box kits were deployed at Columbia Heights Education Campus, McKinley Technology High School, the Latin American Youth Center, the National Building Museum, and across the District of Columbia Public Library network.
 Together, these sites represent a broad ecosystem of formal and informal learning spaces, ensuring that students and educators throughout the city can engage with advanced manufacturing tools in accessible, community-centered settings.

 ![2025](/uploads/aramco.png "Fab Lab training gets educators ready to use the new technologies to engage students with STEM topics.")
-*Fab Lab training gets educators ready to use the new technologies to engage students with STEM topics.*
+*Educators from the Washington D.C. area participate in a Fab Lab training session to learn how to use digital technologies in support of STEM education.*

 In addition to the equipment deployment, Aramco supported a personalized professional development program delivered by our education outreach team.
 This immersive training equipped educators with the skills, confidence, and curricular strategies needed to integrate digital fabrication technologies directly into their teaching practice, empowering them to bring project-based, student-centered learning into their classrooms and programs.